50th Guards Rifle Division: East Prussian Offensive

-In the planning for the Vistula-Oder Offensive in January, 1945 the Front organized its shock group into two echelons with the 39th, 5th and 28th Armies in the first, backed by the 11th Guards Army and two tank corps.
+In the planning for the Vistula-Oder Offensive in January 1945, the Front organized its shock group into two echelons with the 39th, 5th, and 28th Armies in the first, backed by the 11th Guards Army and two tank corps.
 The 28th Army had its main forces on its right flank and was to launch a vigorous attack north of the Stallupönen - Gumbinnen paved highway in the general direction of Insterburg.
-Its breakthrough frontage was 7 km wide and its immediate objective was to destroy the Gumbinnen group of German forces in conjunction with 5th Army before assisting 11th Guards in its deployment along the Inster River.
-The army deployed a total of 1,527 guns and mortars on this frontage and the 3rd Guards Corps, which was to launch the main attack, was backed by 205 such weapons per kilometre.
+Its breakthrough frontage was 7 km wide and its immediate objective was to destroy the Gumbinnen group of German forces in conjunction with 5th Army, before assisting 11th Guards in its deployment along the Inster River.
+The army deployed a total of 1,527 guns and mortars on this frontage, and the 3rd Guards Corps, which was to launch the main attack, was backed by 205 such weapons per kilometer.

-3rd Belorussian Front began its part of the offensive on the morning of January 13.
+The 3rd Belorussian Front began its part of the offensive on the morning of January 13.
 The army, mainly facing the 549th Volksgrenadier Division, broke through the defense along the Kischen - Grunhaus sector and penetrated as much as 7 km by the day's end while fighting off 14 counterattacks by infantry and tanks.
-On the next day 3rd Guards Corps advanced only 1–1.5 km during a day-long fight for the strongpoint of Kattenau; a number of positions changed hands several times.
-January 16 saw further small progress as the German forces continued to cover the routes to Gumbinnen.
-By now it was apparent to the Front commander, Army Gen. I. D. Chernyakhovskii, that the breakthrough would not come on this sector and he moved his second echelon to the 39th Army's front.
-On January 19 the army began to advance more successfully.
-General Luchinsky concentrated the maximum amount of artillery fire in support of the 3rd Guards and 128th Rifle Corps allowing a breakthrough on a narrow sector towards the northeastern outskirts of Gumbinnen.
-Meanwhile, the 20th Rifle Corps reached the town from the south, but the German grouping continued to resist and the army's units were forced to consolidate.
-During a two-day battle on January 20-21 the 20th and 128th Corps finally captured Gumbinnen, but a large remnant of the German forces managed to retreat to the Angerapp River, which the 28th Army reached by the end of the second day.
-By 2300 hours on January 23 it became apparent that the German forces facing the army were in retreat to the west.
-Over the next two days the army advanced up to 35 km and reached a line from Kortmedin to Gerdauen by the end of the 26th, less than 70 km southeast of Königsberg.
+The next day, the 3rd Guards Corps advanced only 1–1.5 km during a day-long fight for the strongpoint of Kattenau; a number of positions changed hands several times.
+January 16 saw further small progress, as the German forces continued to cover the routes to Gumbinnen.
+By now, it was apparent to the Front commander, Army Gen. I. D. Chernyakhovskii, that the breakthrough would not come on this sector, and he moved his second echelon to the 39th Army's front.

+On January 19, the army began to advance more successfully.
+General Luchinsky concentrated the maximum amount of artillery fire in support of the 3rd Guards and 128th Rifle Corps, allowing a breakthrough on a narrow sector towards the northeastern outskirts of Gumbinnen.
+Meanwhile, the 20th Rifle Corps reached the town from the south, but the German grouping continued to resist, and the army's units were forced to consolidate.
+During a two-day battle on January 20–21, the 20th and 128th Corps finally captured Gumbinnen, but a large remnant of the German forces managed to retreat to the Angerapp River, which the 28th Army reached by the end of the second day.
+By 2300 hours on January 23, it became apparent that the German forces facing the army were in retreat to the west.
+Over the next two days, the army advanced up to 35 km and reached a line from Kortmedin to Gerdauen by the end of the 26th, less than 70 km southeast of Königsberg.